Lets make football safe, not sorry.

 The Club or Youth League Welfare Officer is in place to improve practices at the Club and be the first point of contact for any concerns relating to children or vulnerable adults.

-If you have any concerns about a child or young persons welfare report it your Club Welfare Officer or The Gloucestershire FA Designated Officer.
+If you have any concerns about a child or young persons welfare report it to your Club Welfare Officer or The Gloucestershire FA Designated Officer.
 Furthermore, you can contact The FA/ NSPCC's or The FA Safeguarding team, with the contact details in the box above.